Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 Golden Visa Through Property Investment

 Eligibility: Own property in the UAE with a total value of at least AED 2,000,000 (~$545,000).
+Key Requirements:

 What Changed in February 2026

 A policy circular published on February 20, 2026, removed the previous requirement for property investors to have paid 50% (or minimum AED 1 million) of the property value upfront.
+New Rule: The qualifying criterion is now the total property value as recorded on the DLD title deed or official valuation, regardless of mortgage status or payment schedule.
+This makes the Golden Visa accessible to investors using:

 Golden Visa Benefits for US Citizens